wp-plugins/no-login/readme.txt

 == Description ==

 Skip the login form: every visitor automatically auths as an admin.
 FOR 'LOCALHOST' TEST SITES only, obviously, like when designing a plugin or a theme and testing it across various browsers.

+For a hassle free integration, drop the plugin file into `wp-content/mu-plugins` (create the directory if needed) and it will be automatically activated.

 == Screenshots ==